wang1212/create-web-app/README.md

 # Dev-Starter

-Project development startup configuration item.
+Project development launch configuration using webpack.
+Suitable for any project that does not use a framework.

 ## Directory Structure